Callisto95/Configs/Notes/Various.md

 ## Invalid database signature

 The CachyOS admin key seems to be problematic (at least for me).
-I now had two occurences, where it corrupted (or something).
+I now had three occurences, where it corrupted (or something).

+I'm not sure what a good fix is.
+Sometimes one works, sometimes not.

+Here's a collection of fixes:

+`yay -Sy cachyos-keyring`

+Note: not `pacman -Sy`!

 ```
 Signature from "X <x@x.com>" is invalid